Deploying using Web Deploy

 Using Web Deploy with a Node.js website

 Web Deploy works great as a deployment tool with a Node.js website.
 The trick is getting the website assests all packaged into a single zip asset and then using web deploy to sync up this single zip.
-To do this, we need to do one main step in our node build script (not in the AppVeyor build script, but in your personal node build script) and then two main steps in our AppVeyor build pipepline.
+To do this, we need to do one main step in our node build script (not in the AppVeyor build script, but in your personal node build script) and then two main steps in our AppVeyor build pipeline.

 • (Node script) First, you need to throw all your final assests into a temporary folder which contains your node site, all bundled and minified, etc. e.g. \src\dist.
 Use whatever tools your comfortable with (i.e. webpack/browserfy/grunt/gulp/etc.)